Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Experimental Results

 \subsection{Overall Discussion}

 In the previous experiments of TV-TRPCA and TSRG methods, we demonstrated the superiority of this study by the visibility of foreground extraction and the accuracy of vessel segmentation.
-On the one hand, compared with RPCA-based layer separation methods, due to the high-order information recovery ability of TRPCA and the constraint of TV on the foreground, the proposed method TV-TRPCA performs better in both the low-rank property of background and the spatial-temporal continuity of foreground with higher Global and Local CNR values.
-On the other hand, the proposed TSRG method segments the vessel layer in two stages, this improves the ability to present details while ensuring accuracy, and the continuity and integrity of vessels are preserved.
-Finally, the binary coronary artery mask image with the unique tubular structure was completely extracted.
+On the one hand, compared with RPCA-based and other matrix decomposition layer separation methods, due to the high-order information recovery ability of TRPCA and the constraint of TV regularization on the foreground, the proposed TV-TRPCA method performs better in both the low-rank property of background and the spatial-temporal continuity of foreground with higher Global and Local CNR values, which can effectively improve the performance of commonly used vessel segmentation methods.
+On the other hand, the proposed TSRG method segments the vessel layer in two stages.
+This improves the ability to present details while ensuring accuracy, and the continuity and integrity of vessel is preserved.
+Finally, binary coronary artery mask images with unique tubular structure are extracted completely.

+The method proposed in this paper also has some limitations and deficiencies.
+In foreground extraction, the optimization of $TV/\ell_1$ norm including multiple 3D-DFT is complex and time-consuming, higher CPU processor performance is needed to achieve better real-time performance in clinic.
+Meanwhile, as can be seen in \hyperref[tab3]{Tab.3} and \hyperref[tab5]{Tab5}, the effect of foreground extraction and vessel segmentation will be reduced for datasets with fewer frames.
+Thus, the proposed TV-TRPCA method is more suitable for a complete XCA image sequence.
+In vessel segmentation, since the RLF filter enhances the edge information, the proposed TSRG method will widen the vessel area, resulting in reduced precision.
+Aiming at these deficiencies, in our future works, we are prepared to research the weakly supervised deep learning algorithm based on the theory of TV-TRPCA to further improve the real-time performance of foreground extraction and the accuracy of vessel segmentation.